SailfishOS-MI-A2/Switch-My-Slot-SailfishOS/README.md

 # Switch My Slot
-Switch My Slot is a SailfishOS app that helps you switch between android A & B slots if you are dualbooting with Android OS on an Android A/B device.
+Switch My Slot is a SailfishOS app that helps you switch between android system A & system B slots if you are dualbooting with Android OS on an Android A/B device.
 This app saves you from the hassle of needing to use ssh/terminal/twrp while wanting to switch to another Android slot.

 Library used: [bootctl](https://android.googlesource.com/platform/system/extras/+/master/bootctl)